 One criticism of student-centered learning used to be that less content could be covered in comparison with standard lectures.
 Iíve known since my student days that this was a silly concern, since I forgot most lecture material shortly after it was delivered and most other students did likewise.
 In any case, the NSF/AAAS "Vision and Change" report has come down on the side of depth over breadth, and I happily concur.

-Since 2007, most of my teaching has been done as a laboratory research mentor.
+Since 2007, much of my teaching has been done as a laboratory research mentor.
 This has been fulfilling in and of itself, but has also helped me redefine my classroom priorities.
 I now see my role in both contexts as one of guiding and supporting studentsí inquiries, regardless of the exact topic at hand.
 Helping students find their own answers to questions not only helps them learn more, but helps me learn more from them.

 Do I still sing to my students?
 Indeed I do, but, consistent with the principles of active learning, I now encourage them to sing about science too.
 This remains a work in progress.